datastax/dsbulk/manual/settings.md

 #### --driver.basic.request.timeout<br />--datastax-java-driver.basic.request.timeout _&lt;string&gt;_

 How long the driver waits for a request to complete.
 This is a global limit on the duration of a session.execute() call, including any internal retries the driver might do.
-By default, this value is set very high because DSBulk is optimized for good throughput, rahter than good latencies.
+By default, this value is set very high because DSBulk is optimized for good throughput, rather than good latencies.

 Default: **"60 seconds"**.